 Kubeflow on MicroK8s

-This guide describes how to deploy and run Kubeflow using MicroK8s - a small enterprise Kubernetes cluster — locally on built-in hypervisors.
+This guide describes how to deploy and run Kubeflow locally with MicroK8s - a small enterprise Kubernetes cluster.

 Alternatively, you can install MicroK8s on a Linux appliance with Multipass, which gives you a disposable Ubuntu command line on Windows, macOS or Linux.
 Refer to the official documentation for more details.